kejek/henrymeds/README.md

 ## Retrieve all Reservations for a provider

-1. You can send a get request to `http://henrymeds.test/api/reservations/available/{provider_id}` to retrieve a list of all reservation slots that have been requested.
-2. This does not filter by confirmed/unconfirmed, see the Things I was not able to get to.
+1. Was not able to get to this - I thought I did and spaced it.
+Yikes!

 ## Logging out